Friday, August 23, 2013

 During the fifties, Ray-Ban helped redefine glamour.
 It was in 1952 that the brand released another iconic model, the Wayfarer, which became another instant hit among the fashion-forward set.
 Of course, having style icons James Dean and Audrey Hepburn wearing these glasses helped the brand immensely.
 It was also during this decade that Ray-Ban released the Signet and the Caravan as well as its women's line.

-For Ray Ban, the seventies were all about diversification.
+For Ray-Ban, the seventies were all about diversification.
 On one hand, the brand's sunglasses continued to remain essential fashion accessories.
 This was reinforced by the release of the Vagabond and the Stateside.
 On the other hand, the brand also made a foray into the world of sports, introducing glasses for mountaineering.
 Ray-Ban also expanded its product range further by introducing its optical range, throwing its hat into the world of prescription glasses.

 By the eighties, there was no questioning the brand's legacy which was further strengthened with Tom Cruise sporting an Aviator in the film “Top Gun” and Michael Jackson donning one when he appeared in the 1984 Grammys.

 For some, the nineties marked a new era for the brand as it was acquired by the Luxottica Group in 1999.
-But far from wavering, the brand gained a new sense of vitality with its iconic models taking centre stage as a new generation of consumers embraced the legendary eyewear brand.
+But far from wavering, the brand gained a new sense of vitality with its iconic models taking center stage as a new generation of consumers embraced the legendary eyewear brand.

 Whatsapp Button works on Mobile Device only